A Fourier Analytical Approach to Estimation of Smooth Functions in Gaussian Shift Model: Introduction

+In Section~\ref{section: lower}, we establish several lower bounds.
+Especially, according to the lower bounds, the variance $ n^{-1}\cdot \langle \bSigma \nabla f(\btheta) , \nabla f(\btheta) \rangle$ in asymptotic normality is optimal when $n^{-1/2}\sqrt{\langle \bSigma \nabla f(\btheta) , \nabla f(\btheta) \rangle} \asymp \|\bSigma\|_{op}\|f\|_{s,\infty,1}/\sqrt{n}$.
+This essentially means that the proposed estimator $g(\bar{\bx})$ is asymptotically efficient.
+Moreover, we show that if $\|f\|^2_{s,\infty,1} =O(1)$, the proposed estimator is minimax optimal with a properly chosen $R$ under standard Gaussian shift model.
+Such minimax rates imply a sharp threshold on smoothness which was recently discovered by~\cite{koltchinskii2018efficient} when studying a H\"{o}lder type class.
+The proof of the lower bounds are based on some new construction and ideas which are different from the existing results.
+Early results of this kind such as~\cite{ibragimov1986some,nemirovskii1991necessary,nemirovski2000topics} established the threshold on smoothness in terms of Kolmogorov widths which characterize the complexity of the parameter space.

-In Section \ref{section: normal}, we prove the normal approximation bound of our estimator.
-Especially, we show that with an appropriate control on the decay of $\big\|\|\nabla\widetilde{f}^N\|\big\|_{\infty}$, our estimator is asymptotic efficient in the spirit of H\'{a}jek and Le Cam.
-In Section \ref{section: adaptive}, we propose a data-driven estimator under model (\ref{model: sequence}) when the covariance matrix $\bSigma$ is unknown and show that it achieves the same level of performance as (\ref{estimator: intro}).
-Numerical simulation results are presented in Section \ref{section: simulation} to validate our theory.
-It shows that the new estimator's performance is superior to its plug-in counterpart on both bias and variance reduction when the dimension is large.
+In Section~\ref{section: adaptive}, we propose a data-driven estimator to address the adaptation issue when the covariance matrix $\bSigma$ in (\ref{estimator: intro}) is unknown and show that the difference between the adaptive estimator and $g(\bar{\bx})$ is asymptotically negligible with high probability.
+Numerical simulation results are presented in Section~\ref{section: simulation} to validate our theory, showing that the new estimator's performance is superior to its plug-in counterpart on both bias and variance reduction and building reliable confidence intervals.